dannfirefight322/Mobile/README.md

 # Mobile
-### This is a Personal webiste dedicated to my photography
+### This is a Personal website dedicated to my photography.